-Along with the usual interview preparation (thoroughly reading the job description/person specification, researching the company, practicing with family or friends and planning your journey to the interview) aspiring social workers should brush up on the Knowledge and Skills Statements (KSS) and the Professional Capabilities Framework (PCF), which support your professional development.
+Along with the usual interview preparation (thoroughly reading the job description/person specification, researching the company and practicing with family or friends) aspiring social workers should brush up on the Knowledge and Skills Statements (KSS) and the Professional Capabilities Framework (PCF), which support your professional development.

 To impress the interview panel, as well as relevant qualifications and experience, you'll also need to demonstrate emotional resilience, self-awareness, adaptability in challenging situations, leadership ability, empathy and a commitment to helping others.
 Successfully communicating these skills and experiences through your answers during the interview process is crucial to securing a role.